TrueBubo/Graphle/docs/user-stories/search-for-a-file/README.md

 # Search for a file
 ## Preconditions
 - a) The user has the application opened
-- b) The user is in their home directory
+- b The file browser is connected to a Graphle server
-- c) The user wants to find a file
+- d) The user wants to find a file

 ## Flow
 1. The user opens the file browser
-2. The file browser is opened in the user's defined home location
+2. The file browser opens the user-defined home location
 3. Application shows the graph of possible neighbors from the current location
 4. The user clicks on the neighbor they want to visit
-5. The file was located or go back to step 3
+5. If the file was not located then go back to step 3
 6. The user clicks on the file
 7. The file opens